 When you’re ready for a new water heater in North America, energy efficiency is typically top of the list of most-wanted features.

-A tankless water heater is a great choice for saving utilities.
-As a matter of fact, the U.S. Department of Energy has verified a tankless heater is 8 to 34 percent more efficient than a storage tank water heater.
+A tankless water heater is a good option for saving gas.
+In actuality, the U.S. Department of Energy has verified a tankless heater is 8 to 34 percent more efficient than a storage tank water heater.

-Unlike traditional tank heaters that heat gallons of water and hold onto it for distribution, tankless water heaters use gas burners or electric coils to heat water as necessary.
-That could save you a lot on energy bills—at least $100 a year, according to energy.gov.
+Unlike standard tank heaters that heat gallons of water and hold onto it for use, tankless water heaters use gas burners or electric coils to heat water as needed.
+That could save you a lot on energy expenses—at least $100 a year, according to energy.gov.

 Since heated water isn’t stored for later use, you won’t be paying for energy losses like with tank heaters.
 You’ll also have a continuous supply of hot water.

-In sizeable homes, the flow rate of hot water may not be enough to manage several demands at the same time.
-One of our Service Experts Heating & Air Conditioning Experts can figure out your flow rate and give you advice based on their knowledge.
+In sizeable homes, the flow rate of hot water may not be enough to manage multiple demands at the same time.
+One of our Service Experts Heating & Air Conditioning Experts can calculate your flow rate and give you advice based on their expertise.